-Not only do some of the best watches come from Switzerland, the country has been known to pump out coffee machines that rival any Italian made bean juicer.
+Not only do some of the best watches come from Switzerland, but the country has also been known to pump out coffee machines that rival any Italian made bean juicer.
 The brand behind this has always been Jura, and the Jura Giga 6 Automatic Coffee Machine is easily one of their best, and most popular, models to date.

 Nicely calibrated artificial intelligence means this machine can learn your favourite cup of coffee to better streamline the individualised morning routine.
 This is complemented by the option of no less than 28 different styles of coffee (ristretto, espresso, latte macchiato, cappuccino, cortado, flat white, Americano, and more), easily programmed and accessible via a 4.3-inch LED touchscreen.

 The double thermolock and pump system means the Jura Giga 6 is able to whip up a morning coffee and texture milk at the same time to ensure consistency and convenience.
-The milk frother will even clean itself automatically after use, so the machine is ready for you the next morning, without any impurities that’ll effect the end result.
+The integrated milk frother will even clean itself automatically after use, so the machine is ready for you the next morning, without any impurities that’ll affect the end result.

 The ability to heavily customise just about every stage of the home brewing process is what makes the Jura Giga 6 such an attractive option.
 Although, like the other high-end automatic coffee machines on this list, that consistent hit of coffee each morning comes at a high price.